Are there any special requirements for driving or hiring a car in Ireland?

 Indicators - Blinkers

-Yes there are eight different toll roads in Ireland and six toll brdges or tunnels so make sure you have some change handy, the country uses Euros.
-However most motorists purchase an electronic tag which can be fitted to the car - ask car hire Ireland staff about this.
-The main M50 road also uses an electronic toll system.
+There are seven toll roads in Ireland and six toll brdges or tunnels so make sure you have some change handy and remember the country uses Euros.
+Many motorists purchase an electronic tag which can be fitted to the car - ask car hire Ireland staff about this.

 This is a list of the toll roads in Ireland –